Trading with HF Markets, as with all other top brokers, you will encounter spreads.

 Here we will look in more detail at the spread on each asset through each account type.
 As the HF Markets PAMM account and HF Copy accounts are secondary accounts, the details of these will depend on which account type you choose.

 HF Markets forex trading allows for a total of more than 40 pairs to be traded including major, minor, and exotic pairs.
 This spread will be the same across each regulatory jurisdiction.
-The Zero and VIP account spreads are proportionately lower, but don’t forget that these accounts have a commission.
+The Zero account spreads are proportionately lower, but don’t forget that these accounts have a commission.

 The HF Markets metals are traded as spot contracts and offer trading in both silver and gold with the USD or EUR currencies.
 The spreads on these four markets are very close to the same across each account type and regulation.
 The only market with any real variance is the XAU/EUR market.